curv3d/curv/docs/language/Language.md

 when a function needs to indicate that it couldn't compute a result.

 The `null` value is identified with `undef` in OpenSCAD.

-It is also identified with NaN in IEEE floating point.
+When OpenSCAD code is executed by TeaCAD, operations that normally return NaN will actually return `null`.
+However, native TeaCAD numeric operations abort with a domain error if they can't compute a number.
-If there are any cases where we want a numeric operation to return NaN, it will actually return `null` instead.
-There is no separate NaN in TeaCAD.
+For example, OpenSCAD `sqrt(-1)` returns `null` while TeaCAD `sqrt(-1)` aborts.

 Unlike NaN, `null` doesn't mess with semantics of the equality operator.
 So `null==null` is `true`.
 This is so you can easily test if a function